Anta's investment is accelerating, and the main brand should feel some pressure.

 Of course, in Anta's multi - brand and internationalization process, the most remarkable achievement is the revitalization of Amer Sports, especially Arc'teryx.

-In 2019, Anta led a consortium to acquire the global top outdoor products group Amer Sports for 4.6 billion euros.
+In 2019, Anta led a consortium to acquire the global top outdoor equipment group Amer Sports for €4.6 billion.
 In February 2024, the restructured Amer Sports was listed on the New York Stock Exchange.
 In the same year, the company turned a profit, achieving a net profit attributable to the parent company of $73 million, and Anta received its first "positive return" from Amer Sports.

 Table compiled by 36Kr based on public information